-The potential risks inside of a workplace can be at least partially mitigated through physical distancing protocols.
-Employers should consider the following actions to promote and encourage appropriate physical distancing in the workplace:
+The potential risks for unvaccinated individuals inside of a workplace can be at least partially mitigated through social distancing protocols.
+Where not required by law, consider lifting mask and social distances requirements for fully vaccinated workers.
+If it is not possible to confirm individuals are vaccinated, or if it is otherwise required by law, employers should consider the following actions to promote and encourage social distancing in the workplace: